 Tim Peake's Spacecraft

-The Soyuz capsule, which transported British astronaut Tim Peake safely back to Earth after his mission on the International Space Station will land at the Ulster Transport Museum on 20 February.
+The Soyuz capsule, which transported British astronaut Tim Peake safely back to Earth after his mission on the International Space Station is now on display at the Ulster Transport Museum until 12 May 2019.

 The Soyuz TMA-19M capsule transported European Space Agency astronaut, Tim Peake, and his crewmates Yuri Malenchenko and Tim Kopra to the International Space Station on the Principia mission.
 It departed on 15 December 2015 and returned to Earth on 18 June 2016.